-Turkish Naval Ship TCG BÜYÜKADA Visits Karachi - UrduPoint
+Turkish Naval Ship TCG Büyükada Visits Karachi - UrduPoint

 During its stay in Karachi, the crew of TCG BÜYÜKADA will engage in a series of professional interactions with Pakistan Navy personnel.

-The visit aims to enhance mutual understanding and strengthen maritime cooperation between the two navies, it further said.
+The visit aims to enhance mutual understanding and strengthen maritime cooperation between the two navies.

 Recent Stories